Post Revisited, Reedited, Reworded, Reblogged From April 16th 2018

 People say to me that l am an advocate for mental health – l am neither an advocate or a defender – l am just me, being me.
 I am passionate about mental health, because l have it – all of us do, but sometimes our equilibrium is shot and we tilt more than we should!

-Mental health issues and l have a long history together, way longer than my diagnosis of Asperger’s – which is ironic, because l had autism since birth so l guess the marriage with my minds’ instability stands to reason why at times we both feel the need to part ways and seek divorce!
+Mental health issues and l have a long history together, way longer than my diagnosis of bipolar or Asperger’s – which is ironic, because l was born with autism in ’63, l just never knew it was there till ’08 so l guess the marriage with my minds’ instability stands to reason why at times we both feel the need to part ways and seek divorce!
 But you can’t do that can you?
-You and your mind are one; the best pathway is to try and get along – to be balanced!
+You and your mind are one; the best pathway is to try and get along and to be balanced!